noamico/bullmq-extra/README.md

 The broker will expose a REST API for producing and consuming messages and will handle all the BullMQ specifics like retries, priorities, etc.

-### Roadmap:

-- Thin clients in various languages like Java and Go will be developed to bring the power of BullMQ to those languages and allow integrating BullMQ into legacy codebases.
-- Support for all `bullmq-extra` patterns like `Router`, `Join`, `Accumulation`, `Request-Response` will be added.
-- Package the broker as a Docker container for easy deployment.
-- Support the Kafka protocol for compatibility with existing Kafka clients.

 ### Basic Usage:

 ```typescript